-Our ratings tables show how area eyewear outlets were rated by area consumers we surveyed, primarily Checkbook and Consumer Reports subscribers but also other randomly selected consumers we invited to participate.
-We report scores for locations that received at least 10 ratings on our surveys.
-For large chains, we also report chain-wide scores from ratings submitted by consumers in the seven metro areas where we publish Checkbook.
-Click here for further discussion of our survey and other research methods.
+Our Ratings Tables report results from our surveys of Consumers’ Checkbook subscribers and other other randomly selected consumers we invited to participate.
+The results are for companies that received 10 or more survey responses.
+For large chains, we also include scores that are pooled from ratings submitted by consumers in the seven metro areas where we publish Consumers’ Checkbook.
+Click here for more details on our customer survey and other research methods.

-Most eyewear customers are satisfied.
-When there are problems, the complaints usually relate to second-rate customer service—rude salespeople, long waits, indifferent advice—and high prices.
+We found most eyewear customers were satisfied.
+When there are problems, complaints usually relate to second-rate customer service—rude salespeople, long waits, indifferent advice—and high prices.

 But many things can go wrong when buying glasses: Lenses can be positioned wrong or be defective.
-Opticians and optometrists must understand a slew of complex matters including matching your lenses to your eyes, fitting frames to your face (the contour of your nose is critical), and knowing what to recommend for people who need big corrections.
-They should also be able to help you suss out which specs make you look spectacular with tips on flattering your eyes, your brows, and the shape of your face.
+Opticians and optometrists must understand complex matters, including matching your lenses to your eyes, fitting frames to your face (the contour of your nose is critical), and knowing what to recommend for people who need big corrections.
+They should also help you select specs that make you look spectacular with tips on flattering your eyes, your brows, and the shape of your face.

 Contact lenses present their own set of issues.
 You’ll want good advice on the type of lenses that will suit your pattern of use and your budget.
 And you’ll want proper follow-up when you get a new type of lens, to ensure that it presents no risk to your eyes’ health.